COLAB2/midca/docs/index.md

 7) Questions and comments are welcome, please email wsri-midca-help@wright.edu

-See [First Annual MIDCA Workshop](First-Annual-MIDCA-Workshop) for news regarding our most recent MIDCA workshop!
 ## Are you using MIDCA?
  We'd love to hear about it!
 Shoot us an email at wsri-midca-help@wright.edu